hotosm/osm-analytics-cruncher/README.md

 CPU and RAM are linearly correlated, and mostly dictate the time it takes to process the whole data.

-# Walkthrough
+# Documentation

-An overview of all steps required to implement an instance of osm-analytics can be found [here](https://gist.github.com/tyrasd/5f17d10a5b9ab1c8d2409238a5e0a54b) (work in progress)
+An overview of all steps required to implement an instance of osm-analytics can be found [here](https://gist.github.com/tyrasd/5f17d10a5b9ab1c8d2409238a5e0a54b) (work in progress).

+A schematic diagram of the different components of the cruncher are found in the [documentation directory](https://github.com/hotosm/osm-analytics-cruncher/tree/master/documentation).